-Casino Group has deployed a full range of systems and procedures to protect the whistle-blower's personal
+Casino Group has deployed a full range of systems and procedures to protect the whistle-blower's personal data.

-In 2021, three messages were received at the above address, as opposed to 10 in 2020.
-These 13 identically worded messages called the Group to take action in response to the proceedings brought by NGOs against it for alleged deforestation in Brazil.
+In 2022, 16 messages were received at the above address, as opposed to three in 2021.
 Each of these messages received a response.

-This system, referred to in the Supplier Ethics Charter following its update in 2019, expands on the internal alert mechanism already available to employees.1
+This system, referred to in the Supplier Ethics Charter following its update in 2019, expands on the internal alert mechanism already available to employees (see section 3.4.4).